simondoebele/bindr/README.md

 │   ├── index.html             # (Notifies, if you have Javascript disabled.)
 │   ├── resolvePromise.js      # Resolves promises (just like in TW3)
-│   ├── utilities.js           # will contain utility functions for the model (currently not used) │   ├── views                  # THE VIEWS (mostly)
+│   ├── utilities.js           # will contain utility functions for the model (currently not used) │   ├── views                  # THE VIEWS
+│   │   ├── aboutUsView.js             # (see description of the views above - "What we have done")
 │   │   ├── app.js                     # Displays the different components
+│   │   ├── bookDetailsView.js               # (see description of the views above - "What we have done")
 │   │   ├── loginView.js               # (see description of the views above - "What we have done")
+│   │   ├── navBarView.js               # (see description of the views above - "What we have done")
 │   │   ├── navigation.js              # helps navigate at startup (to login view)
 │   │   ├── promiseNoData.js           # For user experience (when waiting for promise to be resolved)
 │   │   ├── swipeView.js               # (see description of the views above - "What we have done")
 │   │   ├── userCreationGenreView.js   # (see description of the views above - "What we have done")
 │   │   ├── userCreationView.js        # (see description of the views above - "What we have done")
 │   │   └── userInfoView.js            # (see description of the views above - "What we have done")
+│   │   ├── waitUndef.js               # (see description of the views above - "What we have done")
-│   └── vuejs                  # THE PRESENTERS (mostly)
+│   └── vuejs                  # THE PRESENTERS
-│       ├── index.js                        # Renders the root & Resolves the initial persistence promise
+│       ├── aboutUsPresenter.js             # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── bookDetailsPresenter.js         # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── index.js                        # Renders the root & Resolves the initial persistence promise
-│       ├── loginPresenter.js               # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── show.js                         # utility for deciding the change to a different view │       ├── swipeView.js                    # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── userCreationGenrePresenter.js   # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── userCreationPresenter.js        # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── userInfoPresenter.js            # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── VueRoot.js                      # The Vue Root that ties the bindermodel and app together.
+│       ├── loginPresenter.js               # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── navBarPresenter.js               # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── show.js                         # utility for deciding the change to a different view │       ├── swipePresenter.js                    # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── userCreationGenrePresenter.js   # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── userCreationPresenter.js        # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── userInfoPresenter.js            # (Presenter corresponding to the View with same name (MVP architecture)) │       ├── VueRoot.js                      # The Vue Root that ties the bindermodel and app together.
-│       └── ...                             # (Please ignore the other files, that are still boilerplate code.)
 └── ...
 ```